mySMB/mysampleapp/README.md

   pathPrefix: "/", // Prefixes all links.
 For cases when deployed to example.github.io/gatsby-advanced-starter/.
   siteDescription: "A GatsbyJS starter with Advanced design in mind.", // Website description used for RSS feeds/meta description tag.
   siteRss: "/rss.xml", // Path to the RSS file.
-  siteRssTitle: "Gatsby Advanced Starter RSS feed", // Title of the RSS feed
+  siteRssTitle: "The SMB MSP | MySMB.tech RSS feed", // Title of the RSS feed
   siteFBAppID: "1825356251115265", // FB Application ID for using app insights
   googleAnalyticsID: "UA-47311644-5", // GA tracking ID.
   disqusShortname: "https-vagr9k-github-io-gatsby-advanced-starter", // Disqus shortname.